Djavan Pedro: Stalybridge Celtic (loan)

 In January 2023, Pedro joined Stalybridge Celtic on a month-long loan deal.
 Pedro made his debut and scored in a 4–0 victory against Nantwich Town.
 Pedro's loan was extended to the end of the season following his impressive start.
 Despite scoring, a 4–2 defeat to Marske United confirmed relegation for The Celts.
 In his final game for Stalybridge Celtic, he scored two goals in a 3–3 draw against Atherton Collieries.

 Salford first team

 Pedro made his debut for Salford City as a 56th-minute substitute in a 3–2 defeat to Harrogate Town.
 He also made a brief appearance against Premier League side, Burnley, in a 4–0 defeat in the League Cup.

 In May 2024, Salford City announced that Pedro would depart the club upon the expiration of his contract.

 Buxton

 In June 2024, Pedro joined National League North club Buxton.

 Bury

 On 23 October 2024, Pedro joined North West Counties Premier Division side Bury on loan until January 2025.

 On 25 November 2024, having scored seven goals in nine matches, he signed for the club permanently for an undisclosed fee.

+Southport

+On 8 January 2026, it was announced that Pedro would join National League North club Southport on loan until the end of the season.